skelet8801/Speak-Comments/privacy-policy.md

 ## 3. How We Use the Information
 1. **Reading Aloud Comments and Posts**
-   - To retrieve and read aloud YouTube comments, as well as X (Twitter) posts and comments, ensuring the core functionality of the App.
+   - Used to retrieve and read YouTube comments, X (Twitter) posts and comments, Zhihu answers, articles, ideas and comments to ensure the core functionality of the application.

 2. **Maintaining Login Sessions**
    - When you log in to X using the App’s basic browser, locally stored tokens and cookies save you from repeatedly entering your X credentials.